 abroad, Yasui relocated to Osaka and joined the architectural firm of Yasushi Kataoka in 1920.

 The character of Yasui’s design was acknowledged by himself as “free-style”.
-In the age of modernism, Yasui developed “Japanese-style modernism” through projects like the Osaka Club building (1924), the Osaka Gas headquarters (1933) and the Nomura Securities headquarters (1930).
+In the age of modernism, Yasui developed “Japanese-style modernism” through projects like the Osaka Club Building (1924), the Osaka Gas Building (Osaka Gas headquarters, 1933) and the Nohonbashi Nomura Building (Nomura Securities headquarters, 1930).
 All of these buildings are still in active use, representing Yasui’s design ethos.

 Yasui’s corporate capability was empowered by Shoichi Sano (1921-2014) after World War II.
 Sano developed new architecture types in Japan, as made evident by projects such as the Suntory Hall (1986), a railway station building series (1960 – 70s) and the Osaka International Airport (Itami, 1969).